NandaMinThant/Samsara-OS-Theory-/README.md

 # Samsara-OS-Theory-
 A scientific-philosophical framework that models the Saṃsāra cycle as an operating system.
+Author: Nanda Min Thant## 🌌 What is Saṃsāra OS?

+---

+### ✨ Foundational Belief

+> **"I am only a ripple of influence.
+I do not own my life.
+I do not own my body.
+I only own my mind."**
-Author: Nanda Min Thant
+> — Nanda Min Thant

 # Saṃsāra OS Theory